 - 2 cups flour

-- 1 tbsp baking powder
+- 1 tablespoon baking powder

-- 2 tbsp sugar
+- 2 tablespoons white sugar

-- 1 1/2 cup heavy cream
+- 1 ½ cup heavy cream

 - 1 cup dried cranberries

-- Form large mounds out of the dough.
-The size can vary depending on if you want to stretch the recipe to make more. ( I generally make them bigger than a golf ball, but smaller than a tennis ball)Arrange them on a parchment lined baking sheet and bake in a 400 degree oven for 16-20 minutes, or until the top just barely turned golden brown.
+- Form 12 medium sized mounds out of the dough.
+The size can vary depending on if you want to stretch the recipe to make more.
+Arrange them on a parchment lined baking sheet and bake in the pre-heated oven for 16-20 minutes, or until the top just barely turned golden brown.